Where a major development is proposed, you need to submit a Health Impact Assessment (HIA) with your planning application.

 For large scale major developments of 100 or more net dwellings, or 10,000sqm or more of additional commercial or visitor floorspace:

-- a comprehensive Health Impact Assessment is likely to be required.
-You can contact Camden and Islington Public Health through our Development Management team for guidance and advice on the HIA, and the potential health impacts on which to focus.
-This should be undertaken at the earliest opportunity.
+- a comprehensive Health Impact Assessment is likely to be needed.
+Contact Camden and Islington Public Health through our Development Management team for advice on the HIA.
+They will guide you on the potential health impacts to focus on.
+You should do this as soon as possible.

 How do I submit an HIA?